Easy Homemade Stovetop Stuffing (Better Than Boxed!)

 chopped onions and celery, garlic, parsley, broth, apple, toasted bread cubes, seasonings (salt, poultry seasoning, thyme and pepper), thyme.

-Broth: Use chicken broth or vegetable broth if making a vegetarian stuffing.
+• Broth: Use chicken broth, turkey stock, or vegetable broth if you want it vegetarian.

-Seasonings: I stick with traditional flavors of poultry seasoning and savory herbs like parsley and thyme.
-If you like a bit of smokiness, try adding some smoked paprika.
-If you don’t have poultry seasoning, use any combination of thyme, sage and marjoram.
+• Seasoning and herbs: I stick with traditional flavors of poultry seasoning (or your own combination of thyme, sage and marjoram) and fresh herbs like parsley, rosemary and thyme.
+If you like a bit of smokiness, add some smoked paprika.

 Step by step instructions